Home➞Sustainability and Creation Care➞Campus Initiatives➞Garden and Compost Project

-Students and community members, organized by the Sustainable Food Initiative, volunteer and maintain the space throughout the year.
+Students and community members organized by the Sustainable Food Initiative volunteer and maintain the gardens throughout the year.
 Students also manage the university compost pile.

-Professors utilize the garden and compost area in course development as part of EMU’s Peace with Creation curriculum, studying sustainable agriculture, crop chemistry, and looking at sustainability and development worldwide.
+Professors use the garden and compost areas in EMU’s Peace with Creation curriculum and for studying sustainable agriculture, crop chemistry and worldwide sustainability and development.